-Inside the MindJournal writing programme, there is a session where I suggest you to write a rap about your life — here's why...
+Inside MindJournal there is a session where we ask you to write a rap about your life.
+Here's why.

-I’ve personally found Hip-Hop music to have a huge positive effect on my life.
-Not only for its entertainment value, but for how it’s inspired me to think more positively about my life.
+I’ve personally found Hip-Hop music to have an enormously positive effect on my life.
+Not only for its entertainment value but for how it’s inspired me to think more positively about my life.

 Since the age of around 14, I’ve listened to Hip-Hop.
 I found gangster rap to be the thing that I enjoyed listening to the most.
-The more violent, the more aggressive, the more raw the music the more I got from it.
+The more violent, the more aggressive, the rawer the music, the more I got from it.

-It made me feel OK to think and feel that life is shit.
+It made me feel OK to think and feel that life can be shit.

 I never knew it at the time but what I was doing was keeping a Journal.
-Every emotion, situation and crazy thing that was going on in my life was rapped about.
+Every emotion, situation and crazy thing that was going on in my life I wrote as a rhyme.
+A rap.
 I felt a huge connection with these artists I’d never met.
 I’d never even been to a gig.
 It was just CD’s in my hi-fi and some ropey old headphones.
 But it was perfect.

 I discovered that rappers are pretty much the dons of writing a Journal.
 They openly pen all their hardships, loss and sufferings down on paper and then repeat them through a microphone for you to listen to.
 The rags to riches story that most, if not all, rappers fantasise about in their lyrics encourages listeners that they’re not alone in their struggles.
 When rappers rhyme about drug abuse, violence and dead homies, it strikes a chord with listeners that are also down on their luck.
 And there is evidence to support this with researchers believing that hip-hop can help treat schizophrenia and depression.

-Rap music is a form of artistic expression and these artists are expressing the same struggles we all at some point can relate to.
-The use of rap music, and the writing of, as a therapeutic tool for self discovery and growth is supported by multiple studies.
+Rap music is a form of artistic expression, and these artists are expressing the same struggles we all at some point can relate to.
+Multiple studies support the use of rap music, and the writing of, as a therapeutic tool for self-discovery and growth.
 And apart from freestyles, most rap artists begin with a pen and a piece of paper.
-All the pent up anger, depression and pain gets turned into powerful pieces of spoken word.
+All the pent-up anger, depression and pain gets turned into powerful pieces of spoken word.
 But it begins as an entry.
-A page in their Journal of life, spoken through their music.
+A page in their journal of life expressed through their music.

 So now it’s your turn to be a rapper.
 Give it a go.
 Chuck on some music and write your life as a rap.